TalmageTalmage/rokenbok-controller-port/README.md

 The goal of this Readme is only to explain how to set up the Arduino(s), run my scripts and layout a roadmap for future development.
 You can find my actual documentation on how the original controllers function and communicate with the Command Deck [here.](Documentation/controller-port.md)

+You can see a video of this project in action [here.](https://www.youtube.com/watch?v=4-s3MExh7sA)

 # Installation/Setup
 ### Hardware